 Every Sunday and Tuesday, church services following the somewhat dramatic High Church tradition that dates to the Victorian population boom in Camden and Kentish Town, bring song, community and prayer; a thing of beauty even to the most rational being, as sunlight streams through the south nave windows and incense-scented air.
 Coffee, cakes, and sometimes something more bubbly bring earthly comforts.

-With its intimate acoustics, St Pancras Old Church also makes a fine venue for music, and is host to regular folk and other musical concerts, adding to the vibrancy of this real north London landmark.
+With its intimate acoustics, St Pancras Old Church also makes a fine venue for music, and, pre-lockdown, was host to regular folk and other musical concerts, adding to the vibrancy of this real north London landmark.